Farm Cove Observatory

 2009 SA1

-On Sept 16 I stumbled upon a new asteroid, ~19.5, moving through Aquarius.
-Some of the story can be found here Eastern Courier
+On Sept 16, 2009 I stumbled upon a new asteroid, ~19.5, moving through Aquarius.
+Some of the story can be found here Eastern Courier.

 Weather Now

-Farm Cove Observatory (FCO) is a private observatory conducting astronomical research for the Centre for Backyard Astrophysics (CBA), Microlensing Follow Up Network (MicroFUN) at The Ohio State University Astronomy Department and regular comet and asteroid astrometry.
+Farm Cove Observatory (FCO) is a privately owned and operated observatory conducting astronomical research for the Centre for Backyard Astrophysics (CBA), Microlensing Follow Up Network (MicroFUN) at The Ohio State University Astronomy Department and regular comet and asteroid astrometry.

 FCO was built in 1999 and sits on the western side of the Wakaaranga reserve which is a tributary of the Tamaki River.
-The observatory gets its name from Farm Cove, an eastern suburb of Auckland some 25kms from the heart of the city centre.
+The observatory gets its name from Farm Cove, an eastern suburb of Auckland, New Zealand some 25kms from the heart of the Auckland city centre.
 Auckland boasts three harbours, two mountain ranges, 48 volcanic cones and more than 50 islands.
 It has a population of approximately 1.3 million and is ever increasing.

 Important Acknowledgments

-I wish to acknowledge Prof Andy Gould and all the MicroFUN team at The Ohio State University Astronomy Dept and Prof Joe Patterson and the Centre for Backyard Astrophysics for their continuing support of Farm Cove Observatory.
+I wish to acknowledge Prof Andy Gould and all the MicroFUN team at The Ohio State University Astronomy Dept, Prof Joe Patterson from the Centre for Backyard Astrophysics, Prof Han Cheongh from Chungbuk National Universty in Korea, the Royal Astronomical Society of NZ and the Auckland Astronomical Society for their funding and support of

 This site configured for Internet Explorer 8